 And if you plan to watch TV on the console, you'll want to run an HDMI cable from your cable box into the system's HDMI-in port.
 You'll then need to run the OneGuide's setup, which isn't too complex, but we'll get into that in just a few minutes.
 Also, it should be noted that its online requirement, which threatened to lock up the system without a daily server ping, has been dialed way, way down.
 Out of the box, your Xbox One will need to download a day one patch before you even arrive at the homescreen.
-After that, however, you can cut the ethernet cable or smash your router; there's no further online connectivity needed for single player gaming.
+After that, however, you can cut the Ethernet cable or smash your router; there's no further online connectivity needed for single player gaming.
 That doesn't mean you won't want that Internet connectivity to make the most of your console, but having a system that works entirely offline is a viable option.

 Snapping is the Xbox's catchy name for multitasking, and has been the target for some of the system's biggest patches since launch.
-Snapping lets you run two apps at once, giving a third of the screen to one app off to the right, and the rest to your primary engagement.
+Snapping lets you run two Xbox One apps at once, giving a third of the screen to one app off to the right, and the rest to your primary engagement.
 It's a good way to do a little Internet Explorer browsing while you wait for a friend to join your game, but beyond that it can be straining on the eyes unless your TV or projector screen is very large.

-Before last month, in order to "snap" an app you needed to exit what you were doing, find the app you want to snap, press and hold the menu button and select the snap option.
+Before this year in order to "snap" an app you needed to exit what you were doing, find the app you want to snap, press and hold the menu button and select the snap option.
 Unsnapping required a nearly identical process: Leave the game, find the app running on the right side of your screen and then unsnap it.
 Finally, thanks to Microsoft's October system update, we have finally seen a streamlined process.
 Essentially, double tapping the Xbox jewel button brings up a thumb stick-enabled Snap menu.
 Press left and you'll move back to your primary application.
 Pressing right specifically brings up achievements, while up brings you to the home page to choose any of your other applications.
 Down, as you might've guessed, closes the Snap and resumes your main application.